calcit-lang/minimal-calcit/README.md

 ### Compile to JavaScript

 Simple answer is to replace `cr -1` with `cr -1 --emit-js` and compile into `js-out/*.js`, and bundle code with Webpack or [esbuild](https://github.com/evanw/esbuild) in Node.js mode.
 Also remember to install `@calcit/procs` for the runtime for Node.js .

+### About

+By default, [Calcit Editor](https://github.com/calcit-lang/calcit-workflow) is recommanded to write code.
+With Calcit Editor, `compact.cirru` is the snapshot file emitted, which will be consumed by `cr`.
+To code in separated files, the command `bundle_calcit` is required, as demonstrated in this repo.

 ### License